mmtk/mmtk-core/docs/userguide/src/portingguide/topics/weakref.md

                     let new_object = object.get_forwarded_object().unwrap_or(object);
                     new_finalizable_objects.push(new_object);
                 } else {
                     // Object is dead.
-Retain it.
+Resurrect it.
                     let new_object = tracer.trace_object(object);
                     enqueue_finalizable_object_to_be_executed_later(new_object);
                 }